acuna-public/MavenUpload/README.md

 gradlew install
 gradlew bintrayUpload
 ```
 5. In your package at Bintray press `Add to JCenter` button to link it with JCenter, fill the form and wait for 2-3 hours to add it.
-After that you can load it at your project as dependency:
+After that you can add it to your project as dependency:

 ```groove
 implementation 'com.pupkin:mylibrary:1.0'